 Project Edward - “European Day Without a Road Death” – is run by TISPOL, the European-wide Traffic Police network.
-It's target is that no one should die on the roads of Europe on 21 September each year.
+It's target is that no one should die on the roads of Europe on 19th September.

 It believes that changing people's behaviour is key to making roads safer and asks that people sign up to its pledge.

 Sign the pledge and find out more about Project EDWARD

 - Remind my family, friends and colleagues to take extra care on the roads.